eytanohana/Graph-Algorithms/README.md

 A __Hamiltonian Path__ is a path where every *vertex* in the graph is used once.
 A __Hamiltonian Cycle__ is a hamiltonian path except again where the start is the same as the end.

+Intuitively, the solutions for both problems seem very closely related, but in reality they could not be more different.
+The problem of finding an euler path or cycle is an easily solved problem with a fairly efficient runtime.
+Check out [Euler-Circuits](Euler-Circuits.ipynb) to see how we can find an euler circuit in a graph.

+Finding hamiltonian paths or cycles on the other hand has no known efficient solution.
+It belongs to a class of problems known as NP-complete.
+Basically meaning we can't do much better than brute force the solution.

 An important property of graphs to discuss before further discussing traversals is the concept of __graph connectivity__.
 We say two vertices *u* and *v* are connected if there exists a path between them.